Can dogs eat yogurt? If you regularly tuck into a bowl of yogurt, you may already have considered whether or not you could share it with your dog.

-With the benefits of probiotics being widely understood now it’s tempting to give your dog a little of what you are having to give them a boost of healthy bacteria too.
+With the benefits of probiotics being widely understood now, it’s tempting to give your dog a little of what you have to give them a boost of healthy bacteria too.

-Although natural yogurt is in no way toxic to dogs, some dogs are lactose intolerant and need a completely dairy free diet.
-So let’s look at the benefits and risks of giving your dog yogurt.
+Although natural yogurt is not toxic to dogs, some dogs are lactose intolerant and need a completely dairy-free diet.
+So let’s look at the benefits and risks of giving your dog yogurt as a treat.

-Yogurt is a great source of protein and calcium both of which are necessary for bone and muscle health.
+Yogurt is a great source of protein and calcium, both necessary for bone and muscle health.
 It also contains several other important nutrients like vitamin B-12 and the minerals potassium and magnesium.

-So in essence yogurt is a great way to boost ‘good’ bacteria and get a healthy dose of calcium and protein.
-If that’s true what’s the downside of giving it to our dogs?
+In essence, yogurt is a great way to boost ‘good’ bacteria and get a healthy calcium and protein dose.
+If that’s true, what’s the downside of giving it to our dogs?

 The risks of yogurt

-Although yogurt and other dairy products are not toxic to dogs, they can have an adverse effect.
-There are quite a number of dogs that are lactose intolerant.
+Although yogurt and other dairy products are not toxic for dogs, they can have an adverse effect.
+There are quite some dogs that are lactose intolerant.

-Lactose is a type of sugar found in all dairy products and it’s this that causes the issue.
-In order to successfully digest lactose, an enzyme called lactase needs to be present in our dog’s digestive system.
+Lactose is a type of sugar found in all dairy products, which causes the issue.
+An enzyme called lactase needs to be present in our dog’s digestive system to digest it successfully.

-If this enzyme is missing, then the lactose can’t be broken down and the dog won’t be able to digest the yogurt.
+If this enzyme is missing, then the sugar can’t be broken down, and your dog won’t be able to digest the yogurt.
 This can lead to unpleasant side effects as the undigested lactose passes through the gastrointestinal tract, including;

 - Stomach pain